PrefectHQ/prefect/docs/guides/deployment/ecs-flow-run-infra.md

 }
 ```

-2. Use prefect config view to see the values for `PREFECT_API_URL`.
+- Use `prefect config view` to see the values for `PREFECT_API_URL`.
 For the `PREFECT_API_KEY`, organization tier can create a [service account](https://docs.prefect.io/latest/cloud/users/service-accounts/) for the worker, personal tiers can pass a user’s API key here.
-3. Replace `<your-ecs-task-role-arn>` with the ARN of the IAM role you created in Step 1, and `<your-ecr-image>` with the URI of the Docker image you pushed to Amazon ECR.
+- Replace `<your-ecs-task-role-arn>` with the ARN of the IAM role you created in Step 1, and `<your-ecr-image>` with the URI of the Docker image you pushed to Amazon ECR.

-## Step 3: Create an ECS Service
+## Step 3: Create an ECS Service to Host and Restart your worker as needed

 Finally, you can create an ECS Fargate service that will run your Prefect worker task without needing to manage the underlying EC2 instances.
 Here are the steps:
 1. Open a terminal window and run the following command to create an ECS Fargate service: